1. Output information

 Strata that have low property counts (less than five properties) in the fixed basket are imputed using the local-authority level aggregate as a donor, because we judge strata with low counts to have sample sizes too small to provide a reliable estimate for an index.

-Dwelling stock estimates are split by the proportion of property types rented privately in Wales, Scotland and the nine regions of England using data from the English Housing Survey, Scottish Housing Conditions Survey and Census (Wales).
+Dwelling stock estimates are split by the proportion of property types rented privately in Wales, Scotland and the nine regions of England using data from the English Housing Survey, Scottish Housing Conditions Survey, and Census (for properties in Wales).
 Dwelling stock estimates are also split by property furnished status using the national-level split estimated by the Living Costs and Food Survey.
-The weights from the Index of Private Housing Rental Prices have been used for Northern Ireland.

 To calculate estimates by bedroom category, the Family Resources Survey is used to split the dwelling stock volumes by bedroom category.